divine-ray/Servilia/Structure/Concepts/Magic System/Lacking things in the magic system.md

 	- [ ] material usage in standard casting (pellets)
 	- [ ] side effects on the caster
 		- mental instability?
-		- deformation, physical warping of the hiryn
+		- deformation, physical warping of the Hiryn
 - [ ] other, derived power sources (like blood, plants, etc.)